Perry Stone

-Perry Fred Stone Jr. (b.
-June 23, 1959) is an international evangelist and author living in Cleveland, Tennessee.
+Perry Fred Stone Jr. (born June 23, 1959) is an American evangelist, end times teacher and author living in Cleveland, Tennessee.
+He has traveled preaching and teaching all over the world and on television.
+He often shares controversial teachings about the "end times", demon possession, the dangers of "foreigners" and about American politics and culture.

 Early life and education

-Stone was born on June 23, 1959 in Parsons, West Virginia.
-His parents were Perry Fred Stone Sr. (1933–2011) and Juanita Jean Stone (née Bava) (1935-2021), and he has three siblings: Diana, Phillip, and Melanie.
+Stone was born on June 23, 1959, in Parsons, West Virginia to Perry Fred Stone and Juanita Stone.
+He has three siblings: Diana Stone, Phillip Stone, and Melanie Stone (all of Cleveland, TN).

-Stone attended Lee University and graduated with a B.A. in theology from Covenant Life Christian College and Theological Seminary, located in Rocky Top (formerly known as Coal Creek and Lake City), Tennessee.
+Stone attended Lee University and graduated with a B.A. in theology from Covenant Life Christian College, located in Rocky Top, Tennessee.

 Ministry

 Influence

 Stone began preaching at the age of 16.
 He credits Pentecostal minister T.L.
-Lowery, who pastored two Church of God congregations in Cleveland, Tennessee, and Washington, D. C., as his role model and mentor.
+Lowery, who pastored two Church of God congregations in Cleveland, Tennessee, and Washington, D.C., as his role model and mentor.

 Ministries

 Stone founded the Voice of Evangelism Outreach Ministries (VOE) in 1985.
-Parts of VOE include the Omega Center International Conference Center, The Ramp Church, and the International School of the Word, an online school offering Bible classes.
+Parts of VOE include the Omega Center International (OCI) Conference Center, The Ramp@OCI Church, and the International School of the Word, an online school offering Bible classes.
 His weekly Manna-fest with Perry Stone TV program, which focuses on Biblical prophecy, began airing on the Trinity Broadcasting Network in 2000.

 Theology

-Stone describes his theology as threefold: